paulvarkey/udacity-deeprl-navigation/README.md

 5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

 ## Instructions

+1. Open up [Navigation.ipynb](Navigation.ipynb) and ensure to change the kernel in the drop-down menu to the one build above (e.g. "drlnd")

+2. Optionally, perform training with hyperparameters of your choice

+3. Optionally, load the trained checkpoint and visualize the agent in action